What Is The Best Way To Store Leftover Smoked Meat?

 By storing your leftover smoked meat correctly, you can extend its shelf life and make the most out of your culinary efforts.
 Whether you choose to enjoy the leftovers as standalone meals or incorporate them into other dishes, proper storage ensures that you can savor every last morsel of your smoked meat.

-See also Can I Smoke Vegetables And Tofu?
+See also Can I Smoke Meat With Herbs And Spices?

 Understanding Smoked Meat Shelf Life